 FIPA-Contract-Net can handle one of the most important tasks between the agents i.e. coordination of negotiation among agents.
 In this case, we have to has at least a pair of agents called initiator and participant agents.
 The initiator agent wishes to have some task performed by one or more other participant agents and further wishes to optimize a function that characterizes the task.
-This characteristic is commonly described as scheduling cost in our QCSP.
-Fig. 30Fig.
-8For a given task, any number of the participant QCAs may respond with a proposal; the rest must refuse.
-To implement the ABT algorithm which is introduced before, to handle the distributed algorithm by QCAs, the best protocol selection would be Contract-Net among others.
-In spite of some major disadvantages like enormous compexity in modern contract-net and amount of exchanged packets between agents, reliability, and ability to support complex negotiations between agents, and availability its library in JADE are the advantages of this protocol to become a best candidate to implemrent ABT algorithm.
-In Fig. 33 interaction between initiator and participant QCAs according to this protocol is shown.
+This characteristic is commonly described as scheduling cost in our D-QCSP.
+By assigning new tasks, each QCA try to find a proper sequence to handle the allocated tasks as minimum time as possible.
+For example, in Fig. 30, QCA3 tries to allocate tasks both from both right and left hand sides.
+If he wants to handle its tasks by the assigning order, he will be moving more than enough and consequently, the completion time of QCA3 will be highly increase.
+So, after each iteration, an scheduling should be performed among the new and past allocated tasks to find an optimized way for handling tasks.
+This can be done by making an OPL model (Fig. 8) in each iteration by each QCA, then connect the agent to CP Solver of CPLEX, and finally receive a scheduled order of handling tasks and update its completion time.
+Until now, we describe an objective to reduce completion time of each QCAs in each iteration and receiving the latest completion time of each QCAs.
+Another objective that is important is, reaching to an equivalent completion time at the end of allocation as much as possible for all quay cranes.
+This is important to reach the minimum time as much as possible for the whole quay cranes by equalizing tasks and completion time to cranes, since we would not a crane working much more than another cranes.
+So, these issues are the objectives of the problem and all QCAs have to consider them meanwhile of their communications.

 In this study, we implemented Extended Asynchronous BackTracking (ABT) Algorithm under FIPA-Contact-Net Interaction Protocol (IP) introduced by FIPA standards.
 This protocol has been fully implemented by JADE middleware with its behavior and handlers for all successes and failures of message.